 Tooth Bonding An Overview

-Dr. Durning Moore offers tooth bonding to treat a range of cosmetic concerns, tooth damage, and decay.
+Dr. Durning Moore offers affordable tooth bonding to treat a range of cosmetic concerns, tooth damage, and decay.
 Similar to a dental filling, tooth bonding uses a biocompatible material to restore or enhance tooth structure and appearance in a relatively simple procedure.
-Tooth bonding is completed in one visit to our Charlotte dental office.
+Tooth bonding is completed in one visit to our Charlotte dentist office.

 Tooth bonding is often the perfect, economical solution for minor concerns, young patients and adult patients who are not ready for the larger commitment required for placing porcelain veneers.
 Tooth bonding can be used to treat:

 - Discolored teeth